antarctica/PolarRoute/docs/source/sections/ipython_notebooks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Simulating a Vessel in a Digital Enviroment
+Simulating a Vessel in a Digital Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once a digital enviroment **`Mesh`** object has been created, how a vessel interacts with it may be simulated.
-The **`VesselPerformance`** object requires a digital enviroment in *json* format and vessel specific configuration parameters, also in *json* format.
+Once a digital environment **`Mesh`** object has been created, how a vessel interacts with it may be simulated.
+The **`VesselPerformance`** object requires a digital environment in *json* format and vessel specific configuration parameters, also in *json* format.
 These may either be loaded from a file, or created within the python terminal.

 Loading mesh and vessel from *json* files:
 ::

     import json
-    # Loading digital enviroment from file
+    # Loading digital environment from file
     with open('mesh.json', 'r') as f:
         mesh = json.load(f)